How To Nurture Your Inner Child

 Honour Your Magical Child:

 When you honour the innocent and magical aspects of your core, you honour your greatest potential and soul desires.
-The greatest abuse to the Magical Child, or the Innocent Child is not owning, valuing or honouring your gifts.
-Stop being ashamed or fearful of your gifts.
-But also honour them enough to nurture them and develop them with the right help.
+The greatest abuse to the Magical Child, or the Innocent Child is not owning, valuing, or honouring your gifts.
+Stop being ashamed or fearful of your gift learn how to nurture them and develop them with the right help.
 Not fully honouring or developing your gifts or mastering your skills can lead to all sorts of problems.
 Think of the devastation left behind by the impatient sorcerer’s apprentice and you get the ideal.
 Many wounded magicians end up being more attracted to dark and illusion than light and pureness without even realising it.

 Unlock Your Inner Alchemist: